By Clara Young

 Girls perform just as well as boys in STEM at school

 It’s not that girls can’t do science and math – they can.
 But few are doing what Sheya Dave did, which is going on to study STEM after high school.
 PISA 2015 showed that 49% of 15-year-old girls on average in the 67 participating countries/economies scored high in reading, math and science.
 But a 2018 study found that only 28% of women graduated from university with a STEM degree between 2012 and 2015.
 And it’s not that girls are good at math and science but don’t particularly like them.
 They do.
 Of the 49% of girls who scored high overall in PISA 2015, 41% reported they were interested in science, liked it and thought they were good at it.

 Girls’ reluctance to pursue STEM sets the stage for who develops tomorrow’s technology.
-Women comprise only 15% of patent-holders in all technologies in OECD countries.
+Women comprise only 15% of inventors in all technologies in OECD countries.
 The share of women inventors is even lower for environmental technologies.
 That said, the green technologies women are involved in are in emerging solar and climate-change adaptation technologies as opposed to traditional climate-change mitigation technologies in transport and wind power.
 This is likely because the latter need more engineering education and training, attracting fewer women.